halp1/triangle/documents/Quickstart.md

 # Triangle.JS Quickstart Guide

 This document outlines the fastest way to connect your bot to TETR.IO via Triangle.js.
 It provides a step-by-step explanation of the example code.
+If you want to avoid using Typescript as much as possible, this document is for you.
+If you are more experienced with Typescript and want fine-grained control over your client, you may want to refer to the [full documentation](https://triangle.haelp.dev).

 ## Step 0: Create an engine and compile it